How to Sleep Well with Lunesta and Avoid Side Effects

 Lunesta, Side Effects On Mental Health

 In some cases, anxiety can be the cause of sleep deprivation and the initial reason for a Lunesta prescription.
 However, when going through withdrawal from the drug, anxiety is a major negative symptom.
-Therefore if anxiety is the main reason for your sleep deprivation, it is probably wise to find an alternative solution, rather than Lunesta use.
+Therefore if anxiety is the main reason for the sleep deprivation, it is probably wise to find an alternative solution, rather than Lunesta use.

 Another side effect is depression or suicidal thoughts.
 These kinds of side effects highlight why health professionals place such an emphasis on counseling after detox, as depression may lead back to Lunesta or even other drug abuse.
 Furthermore, it highlights how important support is in any case of regular drug intake, even for medicinal purposes.